softprops/less-sbt/README.md

 This will append `less-sbt`'s settings for the `Compile` and `Test` configurations.

-To add it to other configurations, use the provided `lessSettingsIn(config)` method.
+To add them to other configurations, use the provided `lessSettingsIn(config)` method.

     seq(lessSettingsIn(SomeOtherConfig):_*)